dklopstein/recipe-analysis/README.md

 ## Fairness Analysis

-For our fairness analysis, we split the recipes into two groups: high calories and low calories.
-We designated high calorie recipes to be ones with calories > 301.1 and low calorie recipes to be ones with calories <= 301.1.
-We found that the median calories for our data set is **301.1** which is why we chose it as the threshold.
-We used median instead of mean, because we previously found that calories had many high outliers which can skew our results.
-We chose to evaluate the **precision parity** of the model for the two groups, because we think it’s more important for the model to correctly identify the rating of a recipe among all instances of that rating.
-False positives would not be good since it would mislead users with the incorrectly labeled ratings.
-False positives would not be good since it would mislead users with the incorrectly labeled ratings.
-For example, if we predicted recipes with lower calories to have a bad rating, people would be discouraged to try them.
-For recipes with lower calories, it wouldn’t be good to mislabel them, as low calorie recipes may be healthier for people.
+For the fairness analysis, I split the recipes into two groups: recipes submitted in and before 2010 and recipes submitted after 2010.
+I chose to evaluate the **RSME** of the model for the two groups, because that gives us the best idea of the accuracy of our regression model.

-**Null Hypothesis**: Our model is fair.
-Its precision for recipes with higher calories and lower calories are roughly the same, and any differences are due to random chance.
+**Null Hypothesis**: The model is fair.
+Its RSME for recipes posted after 2010 and before or in 2010 are roughly the same, and any differences are due to random chance.

-**Alternative Hypothesis**: Our model is unfair.
-Its precision for recipes with lower calories is lower than its precision for recipes with higher calories.
+**Alternate Hypothesis**: The model is unfair.
+Its RSME for recipes posted after 2010 is lower than its RSME for recipes with recipes posted in or before 2010.

-**Test Statistic**: Difference in precision (low calories - high calories)
+**Test Statistic**: Difference in RSME (before or in 2010 - after 2010)

 **Significance Level**: 0.05

 <iframe
-  src="assets/empirical_precision.html"
+  src="assets/empirical_rsme.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-To run the permutation test, we created a new column `is_high_calories` to differentiate between the low and high calorie recipes.
-When we took the difference in their precision, we got an observed test statistic of **-0.023**.
-We shuffled the `is_high_calories` column for 1000 times to collect 1000 simulating differences in the two distributions as described in the test statistic.
-After running our permutation test, we got a p-value of **0.0**.
-Since the p-value of 0.0 is less than 0.05, we reject the null hypothesis that our model is fair.
-The model's precision for recipes with lower calories is lower than its precision for recipes with higher calories.
+To run the permutation test, I binarized the `'submitted'` column to have 0 or 1 if the recipe was submitted in 2010 or before or after 2010 respectively.
+When I took the difference in the RSME, we got an observed test statistic of **9.49**.
+I then shuffled the `'submitted'` column 1000 times to collect 1000 simulated differences in the two distributions as described in the test statistics.
+After running the permutation test, I got a p-value of **0.36**.
+Since the p-value of 0.36 is greater than 0.05, we fail to reject the null hypothesis that our model is fair.
+The model's RSME for recipes submitted before and in 2010 are roughly the same as recipes posted after 2010.
-## Cleaning and EDA

 ---